mdbergmann/cl-gserver/README.md

 ### Version history

+**Version 1.12.1 (25.5.2022):** Shutdown and stop of actor, actor context and actor system can now wait for a full shutdown/stop of all actors to really have a clean system shutdown.

 **Version 1.12.0 (26.2.2022):** Refactored and cleaned up the available `actor-of` facilities.
 There is now only one.
 If you used the macro before, you may have to adapt slightly.

 **Version 1.11.1 (25.2.2022):** Minor additions to `actor-of` macro to allow specifying a `destroy` function.